moonstripe/kojinglick/content/happy-new-year.md

 - My Japanese skills have improved significantly after two semesters of being forced to do the Intermediate-Advanced and Advanced Japanese courses.
 Even my ability to throw together thoughts in writing has improved.
 Very excited to see more development.
   - Takeaway: I'm still illiterate, but boy can I convince people I'm good at Japanese.

-Otherwise, socially I've had a lot of fun.
+Socially, I've had a lot of fun.
 From backpacking trips, to hikes with grad school colleagues, I think I've really been able to start growing my social safety net for the first time since 2019.

 ## 2023 Goals